 With little to no guests at the motel, Ted fills his time by wandering around collecting roadkill animals (who have found their deaths under the wheels of a passing car or a truck), for which he receives a small tip from his dad.
 The tips he saves for a grand goal.

-The Boy has kept the slow-paced development which I remember from Henley and, while this could definitely disappoint audiences used to swift action, it allows for extensive character development of the lead protagonist – Ted.
-It takes time to fully grasp the personality and motivation behind the actions of the young boy.
-Yet the experience is as shocking as it is rewarding — especially when one begins to recognize the sociopathic tendencies that lurk behind the seemingly innocent, adorable wide eyed kid.
+The Boy has kept the slow-paced development that I remember from Henley.
+While this could definitely disappoint audiences used to swift action, it allows for extensive character development of the lead protagonist – Ted.
+It takes time to fully grasp the personality and motivation behind the young boy’s actions.
+Yet the experience is as shocking as rewarding, especially when one begins to recognize the sociopathic tendencies lurk behind the seemingly innocent, adorable, wide-eyed kid.

-The Coming-of-Age elements are present as Ted absorbs the comportment of the few motel guests while being undeniably deeply affected by the isolated atmosphere.
-He develops an alarming obsession with death, furthered by his peculiar way of passing time (he also appears to be home schooled).
-There are hints that the boy desperately seeks attention, love and acceptance (like we all do).
-Yet he fails to attain those from the guests that pass by and even from his own father who loves his son, but has somehow lost connection with his persona.
+The Coming-of-Age elements are present as Ted absorbs the comportment of the few motel guests while being undeniably profoundly affected by the isolated atmosphere.
+He develops an alarming obsession with death, furthered by his peculiar passing time (he also appears to be homeschooled).
+There are hints that the boy desperately seeks attention, love, and acceptance (like we all do).
+Yet he fails to attain those from the guests that pass by and even from his own father, who loves his son but has somehow lost connection with his persona.

 A character study can only be successful and engaging if the actor portraying the character succeeds in portraying the complexity of his human nature.
-For a relatively newcomer to the cinema, Jared Breeze delivers an impressively authentic performance, which even (disturbingly enough) made me briefly associate with his character and see the world through his eyes.
-That is one of the main criteria that separates a good movie from a mediocre one, in my book.
+For a relative newcomer to the cinema, Jared Breeze delivers an impressively authentic performance, which even (disturbingly enough) made me briefly associate with his character and see the world through his eyes.
+In my book, that is one of the main criteria that separates a good movie from a mediocre one.